dikortis/LetsTalkETC/Episodes/Episode_9.md

-see huge destruction in social networks i would like to see some kind of virtual currency be the backbone for distributed social networks that's probably yeah cases that i'd like to see so so currently you know we have a lot of we have these walled gardens where people are Facebook and whatnot they make a lot
+see huge destruction in social networks i would like to see some kind of virtual currency be the backbone for distributed social networks that's probably cases that i'd like to see so currently you know we have a lot of we have these walled gardens where people are Facebook and whatnot they make a lot